khusmann/benlink/README.md

-# benlink; Control your Benshi radio with Python
+# benlink: A Python Implementation of the Benshi BLE Protocol

 ## Overview